Prospective PhD students and PostDoc researchers

 Topics of interest

-- Asymptotic methods for improved inference in modern modelling scenarios
+- Asymptotic methods for improved estimation and inference in modern modelling scenarios

 (e.g. high-dimensional models, functional regression, etc.)